Outerplanar and Forest Storyplans: Introduction

-We start with some preliminaries in \cref{se:preli} and close with open problems in \cref{se:open}.
-We postpone the proofs of statements with a (clickable) ``$\star$'' to the appendix.
+We start with some preliminaries in \cref{sec:preli} and close with open problems in \cref{sec:open}.
 Given a positive integer $n$, we use \emph{$[n]$} as shorthand for $\{1,2,\dots,n\}$.
+Given a graph~$G$, we let \emph{$V(G)$} denote the vertex set of~$G$, and we let \emph{$E(G)$} denote the edge set of~$G$.